Ising model: Proof

+as the answer for the open-boundary Ising model.

 Comments

 The energy of the lowest state is −JL, when all the spins are the same.
 For any other configuration, the extra energy is equal to 2J times the number of sign changes that are encountered when scanning the configuration from left to right.

 If we designate the number of sign changes in a configuration as k, the difference in energy from the lowest energy state is 2k.
 Since the energy is additive in the number of flips, the probability p of having a spin-flip at each position is independent.
 The ratio of the probability of finding a flip to the probability of not finding one is the Boltzmann factor:

 The problem is reduced to independent biased coin tosses.
 This essentially completes the mathematical description.

 From the description in terms of independent tosses, the statistics of the model for long lines can be understood.
 The line splits into domains.
 Each domain is of average length exp(2β).
 The length of a domain is distributed exponentially, since there is a constant probability at any step of encountering a flip.
 The domains never become infinite, so a long system is never magnetized.
 Each step reduces the correlation between a spin and its neighbor by an amount proportional to p, so the correlations fall off exponentially.

 The partition function is the volume of configurations, each configuration weighted by its Boltzmann weight.
 Since each configuration is described by the sign-changes, the partition function factorizes:

 The logarithm divided by L is the free energy density:

 which is analytic away from β = ∞.
 A sign of a phase transition is a non-analytic free energy, so the one-dimensional model does not have a phase transition.